Robert Skidelsky: Political career

-Skidelsky has been a member of four political parties.
-Initially a member of the Labour Party, he left to become a founding member of the Social Democratic Party (SDP), in which he remained until it merged with the Liberal Party to become the Liberal Democrats in 1988.
-He objected to the merger and remained in the 'continuing' SDP until its dissolution in 1990.
-On 15 July 1991 he was created a life peer as Baron Skidelsky of Tilton in the County of East Sussex and in 1992 he joined the Conservative Party.
-Around the time of the announcement of his peerage it was speculated that David Owen, a co-founder of the SDP, had lobbied then Prime Minister John Major for Skidelsky's appointment.
+Skidelsky has been a member of three political parties.
+He left the Labour Party to become a founding member of the Social Democratic Party (SDP), in which he remained until its dissilution in 1990.
+On 15 July 1991 he was created a life peer as Baron Skidelsky of Tilton in the County of East Sussex.
+From 1992-2001 he took the Conservative Party whip.
+Around the time of the announcement of his peerage it was speculated that David Owen, a co-founder of the SDP, had advised the then Prime Minister John Major for Skidelsky's appointment.
 He was made an opposition spokesman in the Lords, first for Culture, then on the Treasury (1997–1999), but he was removed by William Hague, then party leader, for publicly opposing NATO's bombing of Yugoslavia in 1999.

 In 2001 Skidelsky left the Conservative Party for the cross benches.
 He was Chairman of the Social Market Foundation between 1991 and 2001.

 In September 2015 Skidelsky endorsed Jeremy Corbyn's campaign in the Labour Party leadership election, writing in The Guardian: "Corbyn should be praised, not castigated, for bringing to public attention these serious issues concerning the role of the state and the best ways to finance its activities.
 The fact that he is dismissed for doing so illustrates the dangerous complacency of today's political elites.
 Millions in Europe rightly feel that the current economic order fails to serve their interests.
 What will they do if their protests are simply ignored?"

+On 22 November 2023, following a recommendation put forward two weeks previously, Lord Skidelsky was suspended from the House of Lords for one month after it was found that he had breached the House's Code of Conduct while acting as Chair of the Centre for Global Studies, an economics think tank.
+In a speech, he commented adversely on the role of the Conduct Committee.

+Business Career

+Non-Executive Director of Stillwell Financial Inc 2001-2003.
+Non-Executive Director at Janus Capital 2003-2011.
+Non-Executive Director of the Greater Europe Fund of Wermuth Asset Managemet 2005-2009.
+Non-executive Director Sistema 2008-2010.
+Non-Executive Director of Rusnano Capital between 2010-2016, senior advisor from 2015-2016.
+Between 2016 and 2021, Skidelsky was a non-executive director on the board of Russian oil company Russneft.
+From 2022-2025 he was an advior to Mediobanca, on its Scientific Committee.